-Sipapu Bridge is the second largest natural bridge in the world (only Rainbow Bridge in Glen Canyon is bigger).
+Sipapu Bridge is the second largest natural bridge in the United States (only Rainbow Bridge is bigger).
 In Hopi mythology, a “sipapu” is a gateway through which souls may pass to the spirit world.
 The trail to the canyon bottom below Sipapu is the steepest in the park.
 A staircase and three wooden ladders aid in the descent.
-At the top of the stairway, notice the logs reaching from the cliff wall to the large fi r on the other side of the stairs.
+At the top of the stairway, notice the logs reaching from the cliff wall to the large fir tree on the other side of the stairs.
 Early visitors to the park climbed down this tree to reach the canyon.
 At the base of the tree you can still see the remains of an earlier staircase.
 The ledge located halfway down the trail provides an excellent view of Sipapu.
 Please use caution around the cliff edges.
 The remaining portion of the trail leads down a series of switchbacks and ladders to the grove of Gambel's oak beneath Sipapu.

 Kachina Bridge Trail

 Kachina is a massive bridge and is considered the "youngest" of the three because of the thickness of its span.
 The relatively small size of its opening and its orientation make it difficult to see from the overlook.
 The pile of boulders under the far side of the bridge resulted from a rock fall in 1992, when approximately 4,000 tons of rock broke off the bridge.
 As you descend the switchbacks, notice the “Knickpoint” pour-off in Armstrong Canyon below to your left.
 During floods, this spout sends a muddy red waterfall plunging into the pool below.
 The bridge is named for the Kachina dancers that play a central role in Hopi religious tradition.